 Title : You Make Me Feel Good (Club Junkies Mix)

 Artist : Pat Hodges

 It’s hard to pin down the gospel singer from Michigan, who provided us with this massive tune and “Love Revolution.”
 When I first heard this re-work last year, I found myself bouncing all over the place, mouthing off to the words “you make me feel like I wanna spell everything.”
 Miss Hodges, you need to come out of hiding because we need more anthems like this.

 Artist : George Michael

 George’s 1998/99 classic came about as a result of his arrest for engaging in a lewd act.
-Many of us have been there before, cruising in a public restroom, park, botanical gardens, truck stop, etc. Though I plea the fifth, it was George’s official coming out that made even more news.
-No doubt, many a young woman’s heart was broken upon hearing their 80s heartthrob was gay.
+Many of us have been there before, cruising in a public restroom, park, botanical gardens, truck stop, etc. Though I plead the fifth, it was George’s official coming out that made even more news.
+No doubt, many a young woman’s hearts was broken upon hearing their 80s heartthrob was gay.
 Then again, us boys were saying, “and that’s news?”